-Muriel Spark Dívky bez prostředků
+Muriel Spark Dívky bez prostředků(The Girls of Slender Means)

-The Girls of Slender Means is a novel that takes place "long ago in 1945, when all the nice people in England were poor, allowing for exceptions."
+The novel takes place "long ago in 1945, when all the nice people in England were poor, allowing for exceptions."
 In the May of Teck Club - a London hostel 'three times window shattered since 1940 but never directly hit' - the young lady residents do their best to act as if the war never happened.
 They practice elocution, and jostle one another over suitors and a single Schiaparelli gown.
-But behind the girls' giddy literary and amorous peregrinations they hide some tragically painful secrets and wounds. paperback; 160 pages; 228 CZK; July 2021 ISBN 978-80-907771-5-6
+But behind the girls' giddy literary and amorous peregrinations they hide some tragically painful secrets and wounds.